 provided that $MJ\sqrt{\log J}=o\left(\sqrt{n}\right)$. \end{theorem}

-Theorem \ref{SJ} proves that under unequal group eigenfunctions, $\log \hat{Q}_J^*\left(X\right)$ using copulas retains the property in Theorem A1 of Dai et al.\ (2017 \cite{DMY2017}) for the estimated Bayes classifiers with equal group eigenfunctions and independent scores: as $n \to \infty$, $\log \hat{Q}_J^*\left(X\right)$ gets arbitrarily close to the true Bayes classifier $\log Q_J^*\left(X\right)$, which enables us to discuss performance of our method using properties of the true Bayes classifier.
+Theorem \ref{SJ} proves that under unequal group eigenfunctions, $\log \hat{Q}_J^*\left(X\right)$ using copulas retains the property in Theorem A1 of \cite{DMY2017} for the estimated Bayes classifiers with equal group eigenfunctions and independent scores: as $n \to \infty$, $\log \hat{Q}_J^*\left(X\right)$ gets arbitrarily close to the true Bayes classifier $\log Q_J^*\left(X\right)$, which enables us to discuss the performance of our method using the properties of the true Bayes classifier.